Socially Distanced But Not Disconnected: Adapting in a Pandemic

 The Forest’s social work team has not been immune to the challenges of the pandemic and its consequential restrictions.
 Under normal circumstances, the social workers divide the campus alphabetically by last name, with Teresa Schlauch responsible for residents with last names beginning with A-K, and Joan Nelson providing support for those with last names beginning with L-Z.

-When safety restrictions began in March 2020, the team immediately divided the campus differently, with one social worker in Independent Living and the other in Health & Wellness.
+When safety restrictions began in March 2020, the team immediately divided the campus differently, with one social worker in Independent Living and the other in the Health Center.
 To compound the team’s hurdles, Teresa began her employment at The Forest a mere month before precautionary measures fell into place.
 Having had only that short time to receive training under Joan, Manager of Social Work Services, Teresa was essentially asked to “sink or swim” as she continued her role without close guidance.

 “Teresa [proved] herself worthy of that challenge,” Joan shares.
 “She did an amazing job of learning on the fly.”